Tanmay-gsn/Text_Emotion_detection/README.md

 It uses the [`dair-ai/emotion`](https://huggingface.co/datasets/dair-ai/emotion) dataset and includes complete preprocessing, model training, and a Gradio-based user interface.

+This project had an initial aim of 85%+ accuracy which has been completely met with actual validation accuracy of ~90%

 ---

 ##  Emotion Classes